-- England Care Quality Commission. - Scotland Healthcare Improvement Scotland.
+- England Care Quality Commission.

+- Scotland Healthcare Improvement Scotland.

-- Wales Healthcare Inspectorate Wales. - Northern Ireland The Regulation and Quality Improvement Authority.
+- Wales Care Inspectorate Wales.

+- Northern Ireland The Regulation and Quality Improvement Authority.

-The Medicines and Healthcare product Regulatory Agency ("MHRA") is the competent regulatory authority for medical devices and maintains the register of such devices.
+The Medicines and Healthcare product Regulatory Agency (MHRA) is the competent regulatory authority for medical devices and maintains the register of such devices.

-Various regulatory bodies have responsibility for particular UK CE/UKCA marking regulations (and will retain this responsibility for the UKCA marking scheme).
+Various regulatory bodies have responsibility for particular UKCA marking regulations.

-2.5 What are the key areas of enforcement when it comes to digital health and health care IT?
+2.5 What are the key areas of enforcement when it comes to digital health?